Siroccomeister/f3/docs/stats.md

 This sections shows the daily details of my bike trip with all possible stats.
 You can also access the gpx files with elevation maps and so on.

-# Average
+### Average

 - 8 hours/day
 - 16.6 km/h
 - 125km/day distance
 - 1'450m/day of D+ climbing.

-# BANFF to ANTELOPE WELLS
+### BANFF to ANTELOPE WELLS

 - Full riding : **35 days**.
 - ZERO DAYS : **1** (no ride at all)
 - REST DAYS : **3** (less than 3 hours riding).
-Which in total made up 39 DAYS.
+- TOTAL : **39 DAYS**.

-2 DAYS to ride from CALGARY to BANFF.
+note : 2 DAYS to ride from CALGARY to BANFF.

-# Total Distance/Elevation
+### Total Distance/Elevation

-TOTAL from BANFF to ANTELOPE WELLS/Mexican Border : 4'411 km / 51'635m D+
+- TOTAL from BANFF to ANTELOPE WELLS/Mexican Border : 4'411 km / 51'635m D+
-TOTAL from CALGARY to ANTELOPE WELLS/Mexican Border : 4'581 km / 53'389 D+
+- TOTAL from CALGARY to ANTELOPE WELLS/Mexican Border : 4'581 km / 53'389 D+

 <div id="GDMBR"></div>